 If your partner is hesitant, you may need to change your financial approach.
 See whether you can make it a more positive experience and frame the situation as working together as a team to get the best financial start together.

 Determine Your Household Needs

-- When you are first married, you might need to adjust expectations so that you are each on the same page.
-One person may want to save more and live cheaply while the other may want a better apartment and cut in other areas.
+When you first start budgeting together, you might need to adjust expectations so that you are both on the same page.
+One person may want to save more and live cheaply, while the other may be more of a spender.

 Create Long-Term Goals